UMN-LATIS/bluesheet/README.md

 4. Add the token in `.env` as `BANDAID_KEY=<your token>`
 5. Get your VPN ip address from https://z.umn.edu/ip
 6. Add your ip address to Bandaid's Allow List.
 (You'll need to do this each time your ip address changes.
 Be sure to remove the old ip address from the list.)

+The seeded Anthropology and Psychology groups carry real department ids, so once your key is in place those two load actual courses and employees.

+## Local Development with LDAP

+User lookup and autocomplete read UMN's LDAP directory, which needs a password in `LDAP_PASSWORD`.
+Ask the team for one if you need those features.
+Without it, lookups return nothing and everything else behaves normally.

 ## Deploy